astral-sh/rye/docs/guide/basics.md

 rye add "flask>=2.0"
 ```

-Use `rye sync` to actually install the added dependency.
-If you
+Followed by `rye sync` to install the dependency into the virtual environment.
-want to add packages from custom indexes, you have to [configure the source](sources.md)
+If you want to add packages from custom indexes, you have to [configure the source](sources.md)
 first.

 ## Listing Dependencies